 - A modernist drama with gothic elements, as well as zombies dancing in the night on the shtetl's market square

 Born in 1887, Ernst Wiechert was once considered among the most significant German writers.
-Today forgotten, Wiechert was born in Kleinort (presently called Piersławek) in the Mazury region near Mrągowo.
-In the interwar period, this area was part of Eastern Prussia, a German territory whose border ran just 120 km from Warsaw.
+By now forgotten, Wiechert was born in Kleinort (presently called Piersławek) in the Mazury region near Mrągowo.
+In the Interwar period, this area was part of Eastern Prussia, a German territory whose border ran just 120 km from Warsaw.
 The Mazurian forests, where Wiechert spent his childhood and youth, became the great theme of his prose, and he called himself a Waldlaeufer.
-Early novels by Wiechert were associated with Nazi ideology, through the neo-Pagan and pan-German themes, and they were frequently published after the rise to power of the Nazi movement.
+Early novels by Wiechert were associated with Nazi ideology, through its neo-Pagan and pan-German themes, and they were frequently published after the Nazi movement's rise to power.
 The author himself forbade the novels to be renewed.

 The main theme of the Wald novel is a mad ancestral attachment to the Mazurian forest.
 The law of possession itself becomes the greatest value, a value so great that the protagonist is ready to murder anyone who trespasses on his territory.
-Another work of Wiechert is Totenwolf (The Werewolf), a book that depicts a group of people displaced from inner Germany to Eastern Prussia.
-It cultivated the ideal of strong people, a people capable of standing up against the given customs and traditions.
-Werewolf was a typical German nationalist who looked at the weak with contempt and for whom a sense of pity as well as a bond with tradition was something which could only weaken the German soul
+Another work by Wiechert is Der Totenwolf (The Werewolf), a book that depicts a group of people displaced from inner Germany to Eastern Prussia.
+It cultivated the ideal of a strong people, one capable of standing up against the given customs and traditions.
+Der Totenwolf was a typical German nationalist who looked at the weak with contempt and for whom a sense of pity as well as a bond with tradition could only weaken the German soul.

-In the second half of 1920s, Wiechert began writing pacifist stories (he himself fought in the First World War and was wounded in the battle of Verdun).
-Among these, the most popular one the romance Die Majorin (The Major's Wife), which came out in 1934.
-In his post-war novel, Die Jerominkinder (Jeromin's Children), considered Wiechert's opus magnum, the writer returned to the landscapes of his childhood, placing the sage in the village of Sowiróg, and voicing his conservative worldview.
+In the second half of 1920s, Wiechert began writing pacifist stories – he himself fought in the First World War and was wounded in the battle of Verdun.
+Amongst these, the most popular one was the romance Die Majorin (The Major's Wife), which came out in 1934.
+In his post-war novel, Die Jerominkinder (Jeromin's Children), considered Wiechert's opus magnum, the writer returned to the landscapes of his childhood, placing the sage in the village of Sowiróg and voicing his conservative worldview.

-- poems about lost woods and lost freedom, written mostly after Polish Romani were forced to settle in a Communist Poland
+- Poems about lost woods and lost freedom, written mostly after the Polish Romani were forced to settle in a Poland under the communist regime